top of page

 Lovell Beach House: A Modernist Landmark That Redefined Architecture

-A Visionary Commission
+A Visionary Commission Rooted in Wellness and Innovation

-A Structural Marvel: Floating Above the Beach
+A Structural Marvel: Elevated Innovation on the Pacific Shore

 Impact on Modern Architecture